A full CV is available here.

 Almeling, Rene, Laureen Tews, and Susan Dudley.
 2000.
 “Abortion Training in U.S. Obstetrics and Gynecology Residency Programs, 1998.”
 Family Planning Perspectives 32: 268-271, 320.

 Almeling, Rene.
-Forthcoming.
-“Paid to Donate: Egg Donors, Sperm Donors, and Gendered Experiences of Bodily Commodification” in Transnationalizing Reproduction: Third Party Reproduction in a Globalised World, edited by Jenny Gunnarsson Payne and Róisín Ryan-Flood. (abridged version of Sex Cells ch 4)
+2019.
+“Paid to Donate: Egg Donors, Sperm Donors, and Gendered Experiences of Bodily Commodification” in Transnationalizing Reproduction: Third Party Reproduction in a Globalised World, edited by Róisín Ryan-Flood and Jenny Gunnarsson Payne. (abridged version of Sex Cells, Ch 4)

 Almeling, Rene.
 2017.
 "Paid to Donate: Egg Donors, Sperm Donors, and Gendered Experiences of Bodily Commodification" in Money Talks, edited by Nina Bandelj, Frederick Wherry, and Viviana Zelizer.
 Princeton University Press. (revised version of Sex Cells ch 4)